Maiq-The-Dude/H3VR.PBnJamming/README.md

 ## Features
 - A supported firearm's failure rate is determined by the combination of the following firearm tags:
-  - ItemID
+  - Firearm ItemID
+  - Action
   - Era
-  - Action
+  - Magazine ItemID
   - Round Type
   - Round Class
-  - Magazine
 - Firearm tags are modular and easy to configure.
 Uses [Deli](https://github.com/Deli-Counter/Deli) to easily load corresponding JSON files.
 See the [Configuration](https://github.com/Maiq-The-Dude/PBnJamming#configuration) section below for more information.
 - Firearms currently supported:
   - BoltActionRifle